michaelnisi/troubled/data/posts/2019/wwdc.md

 React developers can relate to [SwiftUI](https://developer.apple.com/xcode/swiftui/), a declarative user interface framework with a new Swift [DSL](https://forums.swift.org/t/important-evolution-discussion-of-the-new-dsl-feature-behind-swiftui/25168) and deep Xcode integration, including live previews.
 Most developers are excited, [some](https://twitter.com/monkeydom/status/1144172782344986624) aren’t, Apple hit a nerve.
 SwiftUI is a simple way to build user interfaces across all Apple platforms.
 It’s a stepping stone to a unified Apple developer experience.
 If you have been on the fence, now is a good time to start developing for Apple platforms.

 A live-coding environment for Xcode, beyond playgrounds, is a thing many have been anticipating for a long time.
-However, knowing the complexities of building *real* apps, I remain sceptical and can’t wait to explore what can be build with SwiftUI.
-It’s all in the details.
-There’s a reason why I have never considered [React Native](https://facebook.github.io/react-native/).

 ![SwiftUI in Xcode](/img/wwdc19/swiftui@1x.jpg "Xcode 11")

 These declarative Swift APIs are enabled by [Function Builders](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md), which allow you to create embedded domain-specific languages in Swift.
 Other parts of the puzzle are [Property Delegates](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-delegates.md) and the new custom view controller initializers.

 📚 Read up on [Functional Swift](https://t.co/NkYwU3LE42) or watch some [videos](https://www.pointfree.co) if that’s your thing.

+I cannot wait to build something with SwiftUI.
+However, familar with the subtleties of app making, I remain sceptical.
+It’s all in the details.
+There’s a reason why I have never considered [React Native](https://facebook.github.io/react-native/).

 #### Organizing and sharing code